The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Traveling on the train from Budapest to Vienna definitely doesn't have to be an expensive activity.
 In fact, it can be cheaper than buses or flights in many cases, especially when passengers shop for deals via Omio.
 Firstly, it's important to note that services in the middle of the day are significantly cheaper than those at peak times (roughly 8:00 a.m. until 10:00 a.m., and around 4:00 p.m.).
 Advance bookings tend to be cheaper, so planning trips beforehand makes a lot of sense.
 Then there are discounts that may apply.
 For instance, OBB offers savings for students and group tickets as well.
 So be creative, search for the cheapest fares, and reaching Vienna should be highly affordable.

-Travel between Budapest, Hungary and Vienna, Austria by train is: Partially open.
+Travel by train between Budapest, Hungary and Vienna, Austria is: Partially open.

 Return travel from Austria to Hungary is: Partially open.